tee3/homedir/README.md

 # bootstrap

-This assumes a bootstrapped system with a user named `administrator` as an administrator of the machine.
-This is especially useful with a "minimal installation" Linux machine.
+The process below assumes a system with a user named `administrator` that may or may not yet have `sudo` priveleges.

+This is especially useful with a "minimal installation" Linux machine since many packages are not installed by default.

 ## fedora